Sustainability > Sustainability performance report

-EC3 Coverage of the organization’s benefit plan obligations
+EC3 Scope of the organization’s defined benefit plan obligations

 EC4 Significant financial assistance received from government

-- Statements with respect to income taxes, see → Financial report > Consolidated financial statements Geberit Group > Notes > Note 27.
+- For information on income taxes, see → Financial report > Consolidated financial statements Geberit Group > Notes > Note 26.

-- On the basis of new investments to promote the respective business location and secure jobs, Geberit received government investment subsidies totaling approximately CHF 2.4 million in the period under review (Switzerland: CHF 0.9 million, Germany: CHF 1.4 million, Austria: CHF 0.1 million).
+- Because of new investments to promote the respective business location and secure jobs, Geberit received government investment subsidies totaling approximately CHF 2.15 million in the reporting year (Switzerland: CHF 0.65 million, Germany: CHF 1.5 million).

-- Contributions to support for training and part-time employment prior to retirement amounted to CHF 0.8 million (Germany: CHF 0.5 million, Austria: CHF 0.3 million).
+- Contributions received to support training and part-time employment prior to retirement amounted to CHF 0.34 million (Germany: CHF 0.07 million, Austria: CHF 0.2 million, US: CHF 0.07 million).

 Geberit pays market-rate wages, taking into account local circumstances and laws.
 When selecting employees and determining their assignment in the company, Geberit attaches great importance to qualifications appropriate to the task description.
-According to the annual binding survey of all companies, no employees are hired in the minimum-wage segment.
+Applicable local minimum wages are well met.

-This information covers the requirements of the GRI indicator partially.
+This information partially covers the requirements of the GRI indicator.

-Geberit pursues a procurement policy focusing on low costs, safety and independence.
-Before a collaboration agreement can be concluded, a multiple-stage risk analysis and assessment including environmental and social risks are carried out for every new supplier (see also → HR2).
-Taking account of all aspects relevant to purchasing (guidelines in the Geberit Group purchasing manual), there are no directives concerning preferential treatment of local suppliers, especially from certain countries.
-Nevertheless, Geberit supports regional institutions for disabled persons and the long-term unemployed (see → EC8).
+Geberit pursues a procurement policy that focuses on low costs, safety and independence.
+Before a collaboration agreement can be concluded, a multiple-stage risk analysis and assessment including environmental and social risks is carried out for every new supplier (see also → HR2).
+Taking account of all aspects relevant to purchasing (guidelines in the Geberit Group's purchasing manual), there are no directives concerning preferential treatment of local suppliers, especially from certain countries.
+However, Geberit supports regional organizations for disabled persons and the long-term unemployed (see → EC8).